- 11 Dec 2025

 - Actor Profile Tags applied to Flashpoint Reports

-The Service App for the Flashpoint Ignite Threat Intelligence Engine App is not starting, and I am getting an error saying, “Required attributes are missing.
+The Service for the Flashpoint Ignite Threat Intelligence Engine App is not starting, and I am getting an error saying, “Required attributes are missing.
 Shutting down Flashpoint Ignite app.”
 What should I do next?

-As of March 2025, Flashpoint does not support API access to Vulnerability data for Essential-tier membership.
+As of March 2025, Flashpoint Ignite does not support API access to Vulnerability data for Essential-tier membership.
 Vulnerability data are still available for users with the Vulnerability Intelligence Premium plan.

 ThreatConnect® is a registered trademark, and TC Exchange™ is a trademark, of ThreatConnect, Inc.